Find out how to get your deposit back through court action if your landlord or agent won't return it.

-You can apply for an exemption from paying some or all of the fee if you claim certain benefits or have a low income.
+You can get help with your court fees if you claim certain benefits or have a low income.

 4. Settle the case before the hearing

-You can negotiate with your landlord to settle the case at any time before the court hearing.
+You can continue negotiations with your landlord and decide to settle the case at any time before any court hearing.

-If your landlord doesn’t respond to the court
+If your landlord doesn’t reply to the court

 5. Prepare for a court hearing